-BBL 1 did not meet Absolute measure 1 requiring that 75 percent of all tested students who are enrolled in at least their second year will perform at proficiency on the New York State English language arts exam for grades 3-8.
+BBL 2 did not meet Absolute measure 1 requiring that 75 percent of all tested students who are enrolled in at least their second year will perform at proficiency on the New York State English language arts exam for grades 3-8.

-BBL 1 met both Comparative accountability measures stipulating that:

-- Each year, the percent of all tested students who are enrolled in at least their second year and performing at proficiency on the state English language arts exam will be greater than that of students in the same tested grades in the school district of comparison; - and, each year, the school will exceed its predicted level of performance on the state English language arts exam by an effect size of 0.3 or above (performing higher than expected to a meaningful degree) according to a regression analysis controlling for economically disadvantaged students among all public schools in New York State.
+BBL 2 met Comparative measure 1 measures stipulating that each year, the percent of all tested students who are enrolled in at least their second year and performing at proficiency on the state English language arts exam will be greater than that of students in the same tested grades in the school district of comparison.

+BBL 2 did not meet Comparative measure 2, requiring the school exceeding its predicted level of performance on the state English language arts exam by an effect size of 0.3 or above (performing higher than expected to a meaningful degree) according to a regression analysis controlling for economically disadvantaged students among all public schools in New York State.

-Туре Measure Outcome Absolute Each year, 75 percent of all tested students who are enrolled in at least their second year will perform at proficiency on the New York State English language arts exam for grades 3-8.
-No Absolute Each year, the school's aggregate PI on the state's English language arts exam will meet that year's state MIP as set forth in the state's ESSA accountability system.
+Туре Measure Outcome Absolute Each year, 75 percent of all tested students who are enrolled in at least their second year will perform at proficiency on the New York State English No 710501410 language arts exam for grades 3-8.
+140 Absolute Each year, the school's aggregate PI on the state's English language arts exam will meet that year's state MIP as set forth in the state's ESSA accountability system.
+N/A Comparative Each year, the percent of all tested students who are enrolled in at least their second year and performing at proficiency on the state English language arts exam will be greater than that of students in the same tested grades in the school district of comparison.
+Yes Comparative Each year, the school will exceed its predicted level of performance on the state English language arts exam by an effect size of 0.3 or above (performing higher than expected to a meaningful degree) according to a regression analysis controlling for economically disadvantaged students among all public schools in New York State.
+No Growth Each year, under the state's Growth Model the school's mean unadjusted growth percentile in English language arts for all tested students in grades 4-8 will be above the target of 50.
 N/A

-Each year, the percent of all tested students who are enrolled in at least Comparative their second year and performing at proficiency on the state English Yes Comparative language arts exam will be greater than that of students in the same tested Tes grades in the school district of comparison.
-Each year, the school will exceed its predicted level of performance on the state English language arts exam by an effect size of 0.3 or above Comparative (performing higher than expected to a meaningful degree) according to a Yes regression analysis controlling for economically disadvantaged students among all public schools in New York State.
-Each year, under the state's Growth Model the school's mean unadjusted Growth growth percentile in English language arts for all tested students in grades N/A 4-8 will be above the target of 50.